-Course # Title Notes Unit s NuFS 201 Colloquium in Nutrition, Food Science & Packaging Only offered in Fall NuFS 217 Issues in Nutrition, Food Science & Packaging NuFS 257 Biostatistics in Research Only offered in Spring 3 NuFS 295A Research Methodology Only offered in Spring and one (1) c f the following 3-unit courses: - NuFS 219A Advanced Nutrition and Metabolism 219B, or 242 can be substituted.
+Course # Title Notes Unit s NuFS 201 Colloquium in Nutrition, Food Science & Packaging Only offered in Fall 3 NuFS 217 Issues in Nutrition, Food Science & Packaging Meets the Graduation Writing Assessment Requirement (GWAR).
+Only offered in Fall 3 NuFS 257 Biostatistics in Research Only offered in Spring 3 NuFS 295A Research Methodology Only offered in Spring 3 and one (1) (of the following 3-unit courses: ļ NuFS 219A Advanced Nutrition and Metabolism 219B, or 242 can be substituted.
 Can repeat for credit.
 Only offered in Fall.
-3

-Metabolisti for credit.
-Only offered in rail.
-NuFS 219B Seminar in Advanced Topics in Human Nutrition and Dietetics 219A, or 242 can be substituted.
+3 NuFS 219B Seminar in Advanced Topics in Human Nutrition and Dietetics 219A, or 242 can be substituted.
 Can repeat for credit.
 Only offered in Spring NuFS 242 Advanced Foodservice Systems Management Recommended for the Foodservice Management Objective.
 Only offered once every 2 years Pkg 270 Packaging Design for Consumer End Use Recommended for the Packaging Objective.
 Only offered once every 2 years.
-Total 18
+Total • 18